MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize-Your-Device/Removable-Packages.md

 # Removable Packages
 ## Overview
-In addition to the image customizability provided by '[Enable or Disable Windows Features using DISM](https://learn.microsoft.com/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism)' and '[Features on Demand](https://learn.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities)', a device builder can remove extra packages from Windows IoT Enterprise LTSC using the methodes described in this article.
+In addition to the image customizability provided by '[Enable or Disable Windows Features using DISM](https://learn.microsoft.com/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism)' and '[Features on Demand](https://learn.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities)', a device builder can remove extra packages from Windows IoT Enterprise LTSC using the methods described in this article.

-Using the desktop manufacturing process to '[Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image)', a device maker may use either '[Online servicing (audit mode)](/windows-hardware/manufacture/desktop/audit-mode-overview)' or '[Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism)' methods to completely remove packages in the list below from '[Windows Component Store](https://learn.microsoft.com/windows-hardware/manufacture/desktop/manage-the-component-store)'.
-Once packages are removed from the Windows Component Store they cannot be added back to the operating system.
+Using the desktop manufacturing process to '[Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image)', a device maker may use either '[Online servicing ](/windows-hardware/manufacture/desktop/audit-mode-overview)' or '[Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism)' methods to completely remove packages in the list below from '[Windows Component Store](https://learn.microsoft.com/windows-hardware/manufacture/desktop/manage-the-component-store)'.
+Once packages are removed from the Windows Component Store, they can't be added back to the operating system.
 Restoring removed packages requires a reinstallation.

 > [!Important]
 >